coinvent/coinvent/architecture.md

 5. Mappings from the Base Concept to each of the (weakened) Input Concepts.
 6. Mappings from each of the (weakened) Input Concepts to the Blended Concept.
 7. Optional metadata about each of the Concepts, such as evaluation scores,  proof obligations, or relationship to other Concepts.
+8. Optional metadata about the system setup, such as preferred component setup.

 The Blended Concept *may* be a colimit, but it does not have to be.
 The Base Concept *may* be found via anti-unification, but it does not have to be.